CrafterIsMine/Abyss-Diver/README.md

 **Theme: Endless**<br>
 This project fits the theme as the world is procedurally generated as the player moves on and on in their submarine and the upgrades offer more replayability and interesting aspect to the game.
-The player has to travel infinitely into the depths of the ocean avoiding as well as sacrificing some of their health on the way to get upgrades and get more prepared to reach furthur depths.
+The player has to travel infinitely into the depths of the ocean avoiding as well as sacrificing some of their health by killing fishes on the way to get upgrades and get more prepared to reach furthur depths.